 What is the best way to prepare for the LSAT?

 This is a multi-faceted question, and the answer will vary from person to person.
 As every individual has a unique learning style, he or she must first make a determination of whether or not to take a prep course.
 Within this realm, there are traditional classroom courses and online courses.
 Potential benefits of prep courses include exposure to large quantities of real LSAT questions, often organized by type, structured homework to promote mastery of concepts, and the dynamic that accompanies group learning.
 Potential drawbacks include the cost involved and time spent in class.
 With so many resources currently available for LSAT prep, many opt to self prep using guides and actual LSAT questions/PrepTests.
-Cambridge LSAT is your exclusive source to purchase and download LSAT content directly through the web.
-Here, you can purchase tests and groupings of questions in the combination that fits your budget and study plan.

 Where can I find out about misconduct and irregularities?